w3c/wai-curricula/content/foundation/understanding-and-involving-users.md

 {% include excol.html type="middle" %}

-Present non-functional requirements that relate to people with disabilities, such as the W3C accessibility standards, and discuss some functional requirements that relate to people with disabilities.
+Refer back to Module 4: Principles.
+Standards, and Checks [Topic: W3C Accessibility Standards](/curricula/foundation-modules/principles-standards-and-checks/#topic-w3c-accessibility-standards).
+Present requirements that relate to people with disabilities, such as those included in the W3C accessibility standards.
 Invite students to explore policies that may apply in their region (if any).

 #### Learning Outcomes for Topic

 Students should be able to:

-* identify different non-functional accessibility requirements, for example those included in WCAG and in applicable accessibility policies
-* identify different functional requirements that relate to people with disabilities, for example:
+* identify requirements that relate to people with disabilities, for example:
   * a person with disabilities needs to understand how clothing looks like both through vision and through text descriptions
   * a person with disabilities needs to be able to choose their sit when buying a ticket using their assistive technology of choice
 * research existing personas and scenarios that avoid common clichés and myths related to people with disabilities